 Yet, for some people, the fear of the rain is an original and debilitating condition.
 Also known as ombrophobia, this fear can cause immense anxiety and discomfort, making it difficult to enjoy outdoor activities.
 In extreme cases, the fear of rain can even prevent people from leaving their homes on days when it is raining.

-The precise cause of the fear of rain is not fully understood, but it is thought to be rooted in fear of getting wet or cold.
+The precise cause of the fear of rain is not fully understood, but it is thought to be rooted in the fear of getting wet or cold.
 Some experts also believe that Pluviophobia may be related to a fear of thunder and lightning.

 Whatever the cause, treatments can help people overcome their fear of the rain.
 With professional help, it is possible to enjoy once again being outdoors, even on days when the weather is less than perfect.